-Dean of the Faculty
+Dr. Adrienne Forgette Dean of the Faculty

-Dr. Forgette earned a doctorate in clinical psychology from Fuller Theological Seminary’s Graduate School of Psychology, a master’s degree in theology from Fuller, and a bachelor’s degree in psychology from California State University, Fullerton.
+A clinical psychologist with research interests in attitudes and values, Dr. Forgette was originally hired as a psychology professor by Northwestern in 1995.
+She has a doctorate in clinical psychology from Fuller Theological Seminary’s Graduate School of Psychology, a master’s degree in theology from Fuller, and a bachelor’s degree in psychology from California State University, Fullerton.
 Prior to teaching, she served as a crisis counselor/advocate for an organization dedicated to preventing family abuse and as an outpatient therapist for a counseling clinic.